 Ford Territory Suspension and Steering Rack Boots Including Bump Stop Problems

 These problems are not detected until you get underneath the vehicle.
 The tip here is to have a general look at various components like steering rack boots, ball joint boots and tie rod end boots for any splits as shown in the below images.

 Ford Territory Window Switch Problems

-The Territory is a car that was ford’s attempt to create a luxury SUV.
+The Territory is a car that was Ford’s attempt to create a luxury SUV.
 It had many problems, one of which was the window switch.
 The window switch would break down and stop working, but it wasn’t just the switch that had issues.
 The Territory also had issues with the power steering, transmission, and even the door locks.
-Some drivers found that they couldn’t unlock their doors to get out of their cars.
+Some drivers found they couldn’t unlock their doors to get out of their cars.

-Buying A Used Ford Territory Tips
+Buying a Used Ford Territory Tips

 Tips whilst inspecting the vehicle underneath is to try and establish how the vehicle was used.
 For example, the pre-purchase inspection report by BPC Auto Inspect noted that this Ford Territory was used for launching and retrieving a boat from the evidence of rust on the towbar.
 Look for other areas of rust like the front support.
 Other general tell-tale signs could be the front headlights need restoration indicating the vehicle hasn’t been garaged.